Back to blog

 Round Brilliant

-The round brilliant remains the most popular choice for engagement rings, and for good reason.
+The round brilliant remains the most popular engagement ring center stone choice, and for good reason.
 Its 58 facets are mathematically optimized to reflect maximum light, creating that signature sparkle people associate with diamonds.
-This shape has been refined over a century of cutting research, making it the benchmark for brilliance.
+This shape has been refined over more than a century of cutting research, making it the global benchmark for brilliance and fire.

 Key characteristics: